SSCHAcode/tdscha/docs/index.md

 then use the `tdscha` code to compute the suscieptibility $\chi_{AA}(\omega)$ for the desired observable $\hat A$.

-## Related Papers
+## Related Papers - How to cite

+If you use the TDSCHA code, please cite the following papers:

-1. **Monacelli et al., Physical Review B** 103, 104305 (2021) - Core TD-SCHA theory and Lanczos algorithm for linear response of anharmonic systems.
+1. [L Monacelli and F Mauri, Physical Review B 103, 104305 (2021)](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.103.104305) - Core TD-SCHA theory and Lanczos algorithm for linear response of anharmonic systems.
-2. **Siciliano et al., Physical Review B** 107, 174307 (2023) - Wigner formulation of the TD-SCHA equations and application to phonon spectral functions - IR and Raman.
+2. [Siciliano et al., Physical Review B 107, 174307 (2023)](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.107.174307) - Wigner formulation of the TD-SCHA equations and application to phonon spectral functions - IR and Raman.

 ## Getting Help

-- Check the [examples](examples.md) for working templates
+- Check the [quick start guide](quickstart.md) for working templates
 - See the [SSCHA website](http://www.sscha.eu) for tutorials